GOTS Organic Cotton

 Find products made with Hemp.

-At A.BCH we have chosen to use wool sparingly and only if, at a minimum it is Responsible Wool Standard (RWS) certified fleece or from recycled or surplus sources.
+At A.BCH we have chosen to not use virgin wool.
+We will however, work sparingly with Responsible Wool Standard (RWS) certified fleece that comes from recycled or surplus sources ie. deadstock.
 Wool is an extremely special protein fibre, grown as fleece on a sheep’s body to keep them warm and there are many ethical implications to industrial sheep farming.
-Therefore besides RWS certification (which forbids the practice of mulesing), we also look for traceable fibres from local, regenerative farms.
+Therefore besides being from a true recycled or deadstock source, we also require RWS certification (which forbids the practice of mulesing) and look for traceable fibres from local, regenerative farms.

-Our approach to working with wool is slow and careful as we're acutely aware that even with certifications, there's no guarantee the animals will be treated fairly 100% of the time.
-That’s why we’re committed to working with trusted, small, regenerative farmers when choosing to work with this wonderful fibre.
+Our approach to working with wool is slow and careful as we're acutely aware that even with using surplus or working with certifications, there's no guarantee the animals were treated fairly.

-Learn more on Fibre 101: RWS Wool or read about our origin trip to our local farm.
+Learn more on Fibre 101: RWS Wool or read about our origin trip to the local farm who produced the wool that we traced back from our surplus.

 Wool is one of the easiest fibres to recycle mechanically due to a long established industry of wool recycling in the UK, Italy and even Australia.
 While wool makes up a minuscule 1% of the world's textile fibre market share (Textile Exchange, 2021), it has traditionally been, and continues to be an important fibre due to its unique material properties.